-When applying as an O-1 alien of extraordinary ability in the arts, the person should start by making sure his or her work fits the immigration law's definition of art.
+When applying as an O-1 alien of extraordinary ability in the arts, applicants should start by making sure their work fits the immigration law's definition of art.
 The U.S. Citizenship and Immigration Services (USCIS) regulations define art broadly, to include:

 . . . any field of creative activity or endeavor such as, but not limited to, fine arts, visual arts, culinary arts, and performing arts.
 Aliens engaged in the field of arts include not only the principal creators and performers but other essential persons such as, but not limited to, directors, set designers, lighting designers, sound designers, choreographers, choreologists, conductors, orchestrators, coaches, arrangers, musical supervisors, costume designers, makeup artists, flight masters, stage technicians, and animal trainers.

 (See 8 C.F.R. § 214.2(o)(3)(ii).)

 Applicants must also be coming to the U.S. to perform in the area of extraordinary ability.
 They must be recognized as prominent in the field of endeavor.
 To demonstrate such recognition, applicants will need to supply documents showing that they have been nominated for or have received significant national or international awards or prizes in the particular field, such as an Oscar, Emmy, Grammy, or Director's Guild Award.
 Alternately, employers filing a petition can submit at least three of the following forms of documentation: